 I don’t know how to get through to them, or if that’s even possible.

 All I know is this: I’ll keep coming back, summer after summer, hoping that one day they’ll hear my voice, turn their heads, and see me.

 Madeline Anthes is an ex-Clevelander living in Bucks County, PA with her husband and two funny-looking dachshunds.
-She is the acquisitions editor for Hypertrophic Literary, and you can find her work in journals like WhiskeyPaper, Third Point Press, and Maudlin House.
+She is the acquisitions editor for Hypertrophic Literary, and you can find her work in WhiskeyPaper, Third Point Press, and Maudlin House.
 Find more of her work at madelineanthes.com, or follow her on Twitter @maddieanthes.